NikitaKovaljov/Deploy_Web_Application/README.md

 # Deploy_Web_Application

 # .github/workflows/ci.yml
-  Is a credentials to login into Heroku account, with api key, and represets idea of CI/CD pipeline
+  Is a credentials to login into Heroku account, with api key, and represents an idea of CI/CD pipeline

 # templates/templates/form.html
   Is a html form, with credential fields - username and password.